pimpbot9000/zonedin-submit/README.md

 - The "feed" aka the "message board" only shows the latest 20 messages, there's no way to see older messages.

-There is some basic jquery/axios-magic to make the users home-view dynamic and there's some sort of RESTfull-ish backend stuff there to support it, but as I said most of it is static stuff.
+There is some basic jquery/axios-magic to make the users home-view dynamic and there's some sort of RESTfull-ish backend stuff there to support it, but as I said most of the app is static stuff, based on template rendering.

 ### Deployment